mac455/boxing-gym-react/README.md

 ## Boxing Gym Website - React

 This website is my first attempt at creating a fully functional website using React.
-I chose to build a website for a brand new boxing gym because I love the sport and a boxing gym would be something I would love to own.
+I chose to build a website for a brand new boxing gym because I enjoy sport and it was fun to design.

 The site was built using React + Vite.
 The app is split into 6 components - Header, Body, Footer, Navbar, Layout and ScrollToTop.
 Most are self-explantory.